hray001/rshell-1/README.md

 * RShell can only be executed one time.
 Once a command is successful, the program will exit.
 * The `echo` command can only display one word.
 For example: `echo hello` will output `hello` to the console, but `echo hello world` will result in an error.
+* The `cd` function is currently non-functional.
+This feature will be added later on.